the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 For example, avoid gender-specific terms and include language that recognizes diverse identities in your event information and content.
 This can help acknowledge and respect the cultural differences of your attendees.

-(cl-inclusive-events-comms-plain-language-resources)=
-#### Resources for Writing in Plain Language
-The Office for National Statistics in the UK has [published a short guide on writing with Plain Language](https://service-manual.ons.gov.uk/content/writing-for-users/plain-language), and there are online tools such as the [Hemingway App](https://hemingwayapp.com/) which give you feedback on your writing to make it clearer.
-If you have a Microsoft Word account, there is also a feature (and [instructions on how to use it](https://support.microsoft.com/en-us/office/get-your-document-s-readability-and-level-statistics-85b4969e-e80a-4777-8dd3-f7fc3c8b3fd2?ui=en-us&rs=en-us&ad=us#__toc342546555)) which provides the reading level of your document's content.

 (cl-inclusive-events-comms-plain-language-summaries)=
 #### Plain Language Summaries